• Skip to primary navigation

 Instructions

 1. Preheat the oven to 355°F (180°C).
 Using an egg separator, separate the egg whites from the yolks.
-Sift the flour with baking powder and set aside.
+Sift the flour with the baking powder, then set aside.

 2. Butter an 8-inch (20 cm) round cake pan and line it with parchment paper (you can also use a Le Creuset springform pan of the same diameter).

 3. To make the cake batter, place egg whites with a pinch of salt in a large mixing bowl and beat with an electric mixer until foamy.
-Add sugar in three batches and beat until stiff and glossy.
+Add sugar in 3 batches, beating until stiff and glossy.

-4. Reduce the speed of the hand mixer and mix the yolks, oil, and sifted dry ingredients into the mixture.
-Mix to combine the ingredients; avoid overmixing the cake mixture.
+4. Reduce the speed of the hand mixer, then mix in the yolks, oil, and sifted dry ingredients.
+Mix until combined; avoid overmixing the cake mixture.
 Pour the batter into the prepared pan.

-5. With a vegetable peeler and an apple corer, peel, core, and slice the apple into ½ inch/1 ½ cm slices.
-Put apple slices on top of the batter, slightly pressing them.
+5. With a vegetable peeler and an apple corer, peel, core, and slice the apple into ½ inch (1 ½ cm) slices.
+Put the apple slices on top of the batter, pressing them slightly.

-6. Bake the cake for 40-45 minutes until a toothpick inserted in the center of the cake comes out clean.
+6. Bake the cake for 40-45 minutes, until a toothpick inserted into the center comes out clean.

-7. Take the cake out of the oven and rest it in the pan for 10 minutes.
+7. Remove the cake from the oven and let it rest in the pan for 10 minutes.
 Remove the cake from the mold, unpeel the parchment paper from the sides, and let it cool on a wire rack.

 8. Once cooled, transfer it to a serving plate and sprinkle with powdered sugar.